MontielAguilar/MontielAguilar/README.md

 ## Experiencie IT:

 ### Currently
--Teacher Assistant en Bootcamp 4Geeks Academy
+- Teacher Assistant en Bootcamp 4Geeks Academy
--In Project (IA R.State system)
+- In Project (IA R.State system)
--In Project (Yoga and IA Harmony)
+- In Project (Yoga and IA Harmony)

 ## Education and Certifications